Frequently Asked Questions

 Can I bring a pet?

 Dogs & cats enter Canada must have a valid rabies vaccination certificate, signed and dated by a veterinarian issued within the preceding 36 months.
 The certificate must provide a sufficient description and detail in order to identify the pet.
-There is a $75 fee per pet.
+There is a fee of $100 CND to bring your pet on the houseboat.

 Didn’t find the answer to your question?